-The Centre for Information Rights is delighted to announce the Third Winchester Conference on Trust, Risk, Information and the Law.
-The overall theme for this year's conference will be 'Information is Power'.
-The event is part of Research and Engagement Week 2016, the annual showcase of the University's research and engagement activity (find out more).
+The overall theme for the Third TRILCon was 'Information is Power'.
+The event was part of Research and Engagement Week 2016, the annual showcase of the University's research and engagement activity (find out more).

 Big Brother Watch was founded in 2009 with the intention of exposing the true scale of the surveillance state.
 Renate joined Big Brother Watch as Chief Executive in November 2014.
 She is former Chief of Staff to Rt Hon David Davis MP with whom she worked for five years predominantly on his civil liberties campaigns such as the Snoopers Charter, NHS data sharing, protection for whistleblowers, Reform Section 5 and the DRIP Bill.
 Prior to working in Parliament, Renate produced documentaries for the BBC, ITV, Sky and other international broadcasters.

 Sir David Omand was the first UK Security and Intelligence Coordinator, responsible to the Prime Minister for the professional health of the intelligence community, national counter-terrorism strategy and “homeland security”.
 He served for seven years on the Joint Intelligence Committee.
 He was Permanent Secretary of the Home Office from 1997 to 2000, and before that Director of GCHQ.